Thomas Cornwallis: Life

 Thomas was related to Sir Charles Cornwallis of Beeston, Norfolk (d.
 1629), who was an ambassador to Spain and the brother of both Elizabeth Cornwallis and Sir William Cornwallis of Brome.
 Sir William was the direct ancestor of Charles Cornwallis, 1st Marquess Cornwallis.
 Thomas was probably the son (or the brother) of the author William Cornwallis.

+As the second son, he did not hope to inherit his father's land.
+The Cornwallis family were Roman Catholic Recusants, and therefore, George Calvert's project of an autonomous colony in the New World of English Catholics appealed to Thomas.